NaNa's Southern Potato Salad Is the Only One I'll Eat

 They’re easy, for one.

-The mix does most of the work — you just follow the box.
+The mix does most of the work.
+You just follow the box.

 But it’s the lemon zest and fresh blueberries that make them feel a little special.
-Like, “hey, I tried” — even when I didn’t try that hard.
+Like, “hey, I tried” even when I didn’t try that hard.

-They’re also one of the only things my five-year-old, my husband, and I all agree on.
+They’re also one of the only things my six-year-old, my husband, and I all agree on.
 We make them together.
 We eat them outside if the weather’s nice.
 We stack them high and drizzle just enough syrup to make it weekend-worthy.

 And I have a secret weapon: